fmafjrv103/Obsidian-College/Learning Conceptually.md

 - Treat finding the answers to this topic like a game, or something fun
 - [[Tora Club]]
 # Learn Like an Athlete
 By persevering through learning and doing so even if it seems boring, that is learning like an athlete.
-Things get boring but if you show determination to get through that boredom, you can lear
+Things get boring but if you show determination to get through that boredom, you can learn.
+Self reflect and get the self discipline to get through the difficult tasks in the topics no matter how boring or hard it can be.
+But, how do you gain the motivation to learn like an athlete?
+By:
+- Just Do It
+	Getting the motivation to do something takes action, so by just doing it, it will give you the motivation you need t

 ---